3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

 <br>

-If you've ever written HTML within JavaScript, you know that the experience can be a huge pain.
+If you've ever written HTML strings within JavaScript, you know that the experience can be a huge pain.
 Developers are required to write and concatenate strings that get converted to HTML after being appended to the DOM.
 Many times this looks really messy (i.e. `"<h1>" + firstName + " " + lastName + "</h1> `) even with ES6 string templates!
 For this reason, we use a tool called JSX to easily and cleanly write expressive statements that sends HTML to the DOM.

 ## JSX

-JSX was created by Facebook to provide a descriptive and clean way to structure the HTML that React sends to the DOM.
+JSX was chosen by Facebook to provide a descriptive and clean way to structure the HTML that React sends to the DOM.
 Before JSX, developers would render HTML through the `React.createElement()` method.

 ```js
 const HelloWorld = React.createElement({